 But if you have a little space in your yard, it’s just as easy to pile it up, wet it down and compost it yourself!
 And if you throw in your plant- derived kitchen scraps like apple cores, coffee grounds, and past their prime potatoes, you’ll get even richer fertilizer.
 Cover them with leaves, or used paper towels.
 With some water and an occasional stir, in about 6 months magic soil critters will transform your leaves and leftovers into black gold that your plants will love.
 They’ll grow stronger and healthier, without poison pesticides or chemical fertilizers.

 Several towns in our area offer low cost compost bins, or you can build your own.
-For more information, go to ssrc.info.”
+Click here for more info

 Compost Bins Listen

 “Hey.
 I’ve got a hot tip on how to buy a compost bin wholesale.
 The towns of Abington, Cohasset, Hull, Kingston, Marshfield, Norwell, Plymouth and Weymouth all offer cut rate bins to area residents through a grant from DEP.
 It’ll also save you money on fertilizer, save on trash costs, and you’ll protect your water from chemical fertilizers.
 Some towns sell kitchen scrap buckets too.
 For more information, go to ssrc.info, or call 508-785-8318.”